Accelerynt-Security/AS-Microsoft-DCR-Log-Ingestion/README.md

 #### Create a Receiving App Registration Azure Key Vault Secret

-As before, secret from the previous step will need to be stored in the tenant you wish to send the data to.
+As before, secret from the previous step will need to be stored in the tenant you wish to send the data **to**.
 Navigate to the Azure key vaults page: https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.KeyVault%2Fvaults

 Navigate to an existing key vault or create a new one.
 From the key vault overview page, click the "**Secrets**" menu option, found under the "**Settings**" section.
 Click "**Generate/Import**".